-Study Day: Building Equitable Participation: A Durational Approach to Engagement takes place on Tuesday 3 May 2022 at the Museum of London
+Building Equitable Participation: A Durational Approach to Engagement

 “The civic role of museums in the 21st century needs to be rooted in purpose and usefulness to social developments and social justice.
 I see museums as super connectors and super generators for positive social actions.
 When we choose to, we can ensure that everyone who engages with our organisation exchanges values, experiences growth – of ideas, relationships and meaning, wellbeing and belonging” — Thanh Sinden.